Fedami/powerrevshell---rev.ps1/README.md

 ### payload

-The payload functionality will try to create a new process and inject the shell payload can be meterpreter or cobalt strike...\
+The payload functionality will try to create a new process and inject the shell payload that can be meterpreter or cobalt strike...\
-The paylaod must be a cs file.
+The payload must be a cs file.

 ```
 payload <payload.cs>
 ```

-For the socks functionality this work [PowerProxy by get-get-get-get](https://github.com/get-get-get-get/PowerProxy) is being used.
+Work used for the socks functionality: [PowerProxy by get-get-get-get](https://github.com/get-get-get-get/PowerProxy).

 ### socks-start

-Socks-start start a socks proxy to your machine.
+Socks-start start a socks proxy.

 ```
 socks-start <L-PORT> <P-PORT>